blockchain-certificates-web/blockchain-certificates-web.github.io/guide/options.md

 Running a full Bitcoin node provides the most control and removes dependencies on 3rd party wallets.
 If you’re considering this route, [read the hardware and security considerations here](https://bitcoin.org/en/full-node).

-Note that this uses the same Bitcoin daemon mentioned in ‘Testnet’ -- just with different configuration options.
+Note that this uses the same Bitcoin daemon mentioned in 'Testnet' -- just with different configuration options.

 Our [Bitcoind instructions](https://github.com/blockchain-certificates/cert-issuer/blob/master/docs/bitcoind.md) describe how to install a Bitcoin node.